emukidid/randoplayer/README.md

 # randoplayer

 Plays random video content on a Raspberry Pi.
+* Small requirements: vlc, python, python-flask.
-Lightweight enough that I used it on a Raspberry Pi 1.
+* Lightweight enough that I used it on a Raspberry Pi 1.
+* Basic functionality: Play random stuff, no skipping no rewinding, just like a real TV station.
+   * Commercials supported too
+   * "TV guide" available over port 8080

 ## Requirements